Best Things to Do in Trogir Croatia (in 2023)

 Trogir, Croatia is a Mediterranean fantasy.

 This tiny town’s medieval core is adorned with castles, towers, enchanting cobblestone streets, and a sparkling waterfront promenade.
-Combine this with the endless amount of things to do in Trogir Croatia, and you have yourself a dreamy destination on any Dalmatian itinerary.
+Combine this with the endless amount of fun things to do in Trogir Croatia, and you have yourself a dreamy destination on any Croatia itinerary.

 Read on to discover 17 best things to do in Trogir Croatia in 2023 and why this UNESCO World Heritage Site should be on your Croatia bucket list.

 Each twisting laneway leads to a new discovery.
 You’ll come upon charming courtyards, witness locals meeting in the alley for a chat, and uncover hidden ateliers all while a breeze carries the delicious scent of homemade Dalmatian cooking through the air.

-Roaming around the old town streets is by far one of the best ways to experience the magic of Old Town Trogir Croatia.
+Roaming around zigzagging alleyways is by far one of the best ways to experience the magic of Old Town Trogir Croatia.
 While exploring, be sure to stop by the Trogir City Museum for a glimpse into the town’s historic past.

 The heart of Trogir’s social life is the radiant Piazza.
 This central square is like a picture straight out of Italy, complete with old Venetian townhouses and a portico.